citsystems/jsify/docs/_sources/undefined_value.rst.txt

 **Serialization Considerations**

-When serializing `JsonObject` instances that contain `Undefined`, the `Undefined` value is typically ignored.
+When serializing `Object` instances that contain `Undefined`, the `Undefined` value is typically ignored.

 **Example:**